Data-Driven Merton's Strategies via Policy Randomization

 \section{Introduction}

 Merton's expected utility maximization model \citep{merton1969lifetime} and its subsequent rich variants are central to continuous-time finance.
 The traditional paradigm for applying the Merton models to practice follows the so-called ``separation principle" (separation between estimation and optimization), also known as the ``plug-in" method.
-Starting from a basic stock price model -- be it the simplest Black--Scholes, a stochastic volatility model, or a jump-diffusion -- an econometrician estimates the model parameters/primitives from historical data using statistical or machine learning methods and then passes on to an (optimization) theorist.
-The latter plugs in the estimated values to the resulting stochastic control problem and solves it (rarely) analytically or (commonly) numerically via solving Pontryagin's maximum principle conditions or Hamilton--Jacobi--Bellman (HJB) partial differential equations (PDEs).
-The endeavors of the econometrician and the theorist are thus {\it separated}: The former deals with estimation only, and the latter takes the estimated model as given and focuses on optimization. {\it Had} an infinite amount of data been available, this division of labor might work -- suitable statistical/econometric methods ensure that reasonable correctness of the model can be validated and the primitives be estimated to the highest accuracy possible.
-However, in the context of financial markets and asset returns, it has been well documented that accurate estimates of certain parameters -- predominantly the expected return -- require an amount of data far beyond the history of financial markets \citep{merton1980estimating, luenbergerinvestment}.
-Even worse, a market is most likely non-stationary, defeating the stationarity assumption usually required by those econometric methods.
-Furthermore, Merton's strategies, if computable, are typically very sensitive to model primitives.
-As a result, estimation errors may amply propagate to the theorist's final solutions, rendering them irrelevant to practice.
+Starting from a baseline stock price model---be it the simplest Black-Scholes, a stochastic volatility model, or a jump-diffusion---an econometrician estimates the model parameters/primitives from historical data using statistical or machine learning methods and then passes on to an (optimization) theorist.
+The latter plugs in the estimated values to the resulting stochastic control problem and solves it (rarely) analytically or (commonly) numerically via solving Pontryagin's maximum principle conditions or Hamilton-Jacobi-Bellman (HJB) partial differential equations (PDEs).
+The endeavors of the econometrician and the theorist are thus {\it separated}: The former deals with estimation only, and the latter takes the estimated model as given and focuses on optimization.

+{\it Had} an infinite amount of data been available, this division of labor might work: appropriate statistical/econometric methods would ensure that the model is validated with reasonable accuracy and that the primitives are estimated as precisely as possible.
+However, in financial markets, it is well documented that accurately estimating certain parameters---predominantly the expected return---requires far more data than the available historical record \citep{merton1980estimating, luenbergerinvestment}.
+Even worse, financial markets are likely non-stationary, violating the stationarity assumption underlying many econometric methods.
+Furthermore, Merton's strategies, if computable, are typically highly sensitive to model primitives.
+Consequently, estimation errors can propagate and amplify through the optimization step, often rendering the resulting strategies impractical.